samsalmag/lejonstaden-project-handler/README.md

 ### Structure
 * Runnable .jar: *target/_build* (JRE is needed to run)
-* Executable file: created with Maven command "clean package"
+* Executable file: use Maven command "clean package" to generate in *target/_build* along with a packaged JRE (as folder win32).
+The .exe needs to be in the same folder as win32 to run.